lfbergee/presentations/cypress.md

 thus we can have destructive tests

-On posts we capture the request and expect the data matches shape and content wise
+On posts we capture the request and expect the data matches shape and content

 ---